This article covers the following topics related to Talk billing:

 How are minutes priced?

 Minutes vary based on the call type (inbound, outbound, voicemail), region, and if the call was answered in browser or forwarded to a phone.
-You can find an individual call cost breakdown in the Usage charges tab under Admin () > Channels > Talk.
+You can find an individual call cost breakdown in the Usage charges tab In Admin Center, click the Channels icon () in the sidebar, then select Talk and email > Talk.

 If you purchase minutes in bulk, you might be eligible for a discount.
 See Zendesk talk number availability and pricing.